Investing Strategy Research

 If you have not managed to avoid the stock market crash, your best alternative is to buy more index funds during the crash.
 Known as dollar-cost averaging, this popular strategy allows you to reduce your average cost per share during a crash, enabling you to maximize your profits as the market begins recovering.

-Dollar Cost Averaging (DCA): Examples & Strategies
+Dollar Cost Averaging (DCA) Examples & Strategy For Investors

 FAQ